Doc-Steve/dendritic-design-with-flake-parts/guide/chapter1.md

 By default, all feature modules are imported at the `flake.nix` file.
 Instead of manually importing each file, the collection folder "modules" (the home of all our features) becomes convenient.
 We simply need to import all `.nix` files from this folder recursively.
 Therefore, it's essential that all the files in the folder are feature modules.

 The import is accomplished with a few lines of Nix code.
 Alternatively, you can use the [vic/import-tree](https://github.com/vic/import-tree) tool, which, as a bonus, also excludes all files and folders with a name prefix of "`_`" from the import.
-This can be particularly useful for disabling unfinished code or code that is not a ˋflake classˋ (feature) module.
+This can be particularly useful for disabling unfinished code or code that is not a `<flake class>` (feature) module.

 The import of all feature modules can be accomplished as follows:
 ```nix